-This performance laboratory will emphasize the application of the principals and theory of creative acting.
+This performance laboratory will emphasize the application of the principles and the craft of creative acting.
 Faculty and theater students will initiate and prepare performance projects for an invited audience.
-These projects will emphasize the performers with limited use of production elements.
+These projects will emphasize the performers with a limited use of production elements.